Few aspects of Joseph Smith’s life have been scrutinized more in recent years than his personal practice of polygamy.

 The temptation by some authors to fill in historical gaps often results in distortions that stir up emotions and create tantalizing soundbites that, even if largely fictional, may generate unnecessary fear and confusion.

 Current LDS Church leaders consistently re-affirm that the standing law on eternal marriage is that one man should be married to one woman.
 This position can be found clearly articulated in canonized scripture (see Jacob 2:27).
 The thought of the future practice of polygamy should not haunt current members.
-The Lord has always offered agency and a Plan of Happiness.
+The Lord has always offered agency and a Plan of Happiness rather than of misery and coercion.

 Understanding the past can be difficult, though.
 Members have no cultural or religious basis to understand why plural marriage was apparently commanded during the early years of the church.